-- You believe that the closing levels of any underlying index on any scheduled trading day of the relevant quarterly observation periods will be less than its coupon barrier level, and/or below its downside threshold level on the valuation date. - You are unwilling to make an investment that is potentially exposed to the downside performance of the worst performing underlying index on a 1-to-1 basis. - You are unable or unwilling to hold the securities that may be called at our discretion on any early redemption notice date. - You are unwilling to invest in securities, the maximum potential return of which is limited to any contingent quarterly payments payable on the securities. - You are not willing to forgo distributions paid on the stocks included in the underlying indices. - You are unwilling to hold the securities to maturity. - You prefer to receive guaranteed periodic interest payments on your investment. - You seek an investment for which there will be an active secondary market. - You prefer the lower risk, and therefore accept the potentially lower returns, of conventional debt securities with comparable maturities issued by HSBC or another issuer with a similar credit rating. - You are not willing or are unable to assume the credit risk associated with HSBC, as Issuer of the securities.
+- You believe that the closing level of each underlying index will be less than its downside threshold level on each of the determination dates, and/or below its downside threshold level on the final determination date - You are unwilling to make an investment that is potentially exposed to the downside performance of the worst performing underlying index on a 1-to-1 basis if its final index level is less than the downside threshold level. - You are unable or unwilling to hold the securities that will be automatically called on any of the first 7 determination dates on which the closing level of each underlying index is at or above its initial index level. - You are unwilling to be exposed to the possibility of early redemption. - You are unwilling to invest in securities, the maximum potential return of which is limited to any contingent quarterly payments payable on the securities. - You are not willing to forgo distributions paid on the stocks included in the underlying indices. - You are unwilling to hold the securities to maturity. - You prefer to receive guaranteed periodic interest payments on your investment. - You seek an investment for which there will be an active secondary market. - You prefer the lower risk, and therefore accept the potentially lower returns, of conventional debt securities with comparable maturities issued by HSBC or another issuer with a similar credit rating. - You are not willing or are unable to assume the credit risk associated with HSBC, as Issuer of the securities.

-Based on the Worst Performing of the Russell 2000® Index, the S&P 500® Index and the EURO STOXX 50® Index Principal at Risk Securities
+Based on the Worst Performing of the Nasdaq-100 Index®, the Russell 2000® Index and the S&P 500® Index Principal at Risk Securities